Pylons/pyramid_blogr/docs/project_structure.rst

     ~/yourVenv/bin/pip install -e .

-This will install all the requirements for our application and will make it importable in our python environment.
+This will install all the requirements for our application and will make it importable in our Python environment.

 .. warning::
     Don't forget to add the . after -e switch